mozman/ezdxf/docs/source/addons/importer.rst

 Import data from other DXF drawings
 ===================================

+The importer add-on is not included in ezdxf v0.10 and later, will be replaced by a better solution (maybe).

 .. warning::

     Internal structures of modern DXF files are too complex and too undocumented to support importing data in a reliable